 Many people underestimate how painful the tattooing procedure is going to be, or how much it is going to bleed.

 All tattoos hurt during the application and healing process.
-Areas of the body that contain more nerve endings - such as the hands, feet, face/neck, arm pits, back of the knees, genital regions - will hurt much more than other body areas such as the shoulder or the calf.
+Areas of the body that contain more nerve endings - such as the hands, feet, face/neck, arm pits, back of the knees, and genital regions - will hurt much more than other body areas such as the shoulder or the hips.

 Many of those areas also have a much higher blood supply than others, meaning there will be a lot more blood during the procedure.
 Another reason to choose a professional who is knowledgeable about protecting you (and themself) from disease.

 If you are unsure of your pain tolerance, start small and go slow.
 Speak to your tattooist about tattoo placement long before you set a date for the procedure.